plone/plone.caching/README.txt

             self.published = published
             self.request = request

-        def __call__(self, rulename, response):
+        def interceptResponse(self, rulename, response):
             options = lookupOptions(self.__class__, rulename)
             if options['temporarilyDisable']:
                 return None

             response.setStatus(304)
             return u""

+        def modifyResponse(self, rulename, response):
+            pass

-Here, we return None to indicate that the request should not be intercepted if the ``temporarilyDisable`` option is set to ``True``.
+Here, we return ``None`` to indicate that the request should not be intercepted if the ``temporarilyDisable`` option is set to ``True``.
 Otherwise, we modify the response and return a response body.
 The return value must be a unicode string.
 In this case, an empty string will suffice.

 The ZCML registration would look like this::